Skip to main content

 • Number of performers and other types of artists needed for a workshop (if known)

-We are asking you to send proposals by 11:59 pm on May 8, 2024.
-Our selection process is internal, with OTC’s full-time artistic staff.
-Our goal is to decide by June 15, 2024, which will give us time to review and ask questions if needed.
+Our selection process is internal, led by full-time members of the artistic staff.
+Our goal is to decide by September 1, 2026 which will give us time to review, conduct interviews, and ask questions if needed.

 Do you accept applications from artists outside of the United States?